 Is there a word you found on the library's website that doesn't appear in this glossary?
 Contact Christal Young for help or to have the term added to this list.

-This glossary is designed to introduce you to terminology commonly used in an academic library setting.
+This glossary is designed to introduce you to words/terminology commonly used in an academic library setting.

 Click on the letters below to jump to that section of the alphabet: